 It’s a breakthrough!
 A Tea Party leader endorsed the same plan for corporate taxes that Obama proposed in his last State of the Union address.

-Matt Kibbe, president and CEO of the . . . → Read More: Tea Party Leader Endorses Obama Corporate Tax Plan
+Matt Kibbe, president and CEO of the Tea-Party-creating FreedomWorks, argued on . . . → Read More: Tea Party Leader Endorses Obama Corporate Tax Plan

 July 28, 2011

 Re: Temporary Policy Changes

 Dear Valued Clients:

 First, let us say that it continues to be our pleasure to serve you.
 Because of our organization’s unique position as a monopoly supplier of the services we offer, we appreciate the opportunity to meet with and provide assistance to a such a diverse clientele.
 Whether you are in banking, insurance, healthcare, defense, energy, or just a typical member of the Chamber of Commerce, we will always do our utmost to fulfill your needs.